 Future Forum | Nov, 18 2025 6:30PM - 8:30PM

-In celebration of the LBJ Presidential Library’s new exhibit Hip-Hop America: The Mixtape Exhibit, the Future Forum is hosting a conversation on how art – from visual arts to music and hip-hop specifically – can drive social change.
+In celebration of the LBJ Presidential Library’s exhibit Hip-Hop America: The Mixtape Exhibit, the Future Forum hosted a conversation on how art — from visual arts to music and hip-hop specifically — could drive social change.

-Hip-hop has always been more than music — it’s a movement rooted in expression, resistance, and community.
-This conversation examines how the arts more broadly continue to inspire activism, policy conversations, and grassroots engagement.
+Hip-hop had always been more than music — it was a movement rooted in expression, resistance, and community.
+This conversation examined how the arts more broadly continued to inspire activism, policy conversations, and grassroots engagement.

 Speakers: